 You won’t lose out on a choice of software and games when you switch to a Mac.
 Virtually everything has a Mac version, plus you’ll benefit from specific Mac items such as iWorks.

 The latter is very interesting and a first for any laptop on the market!
-I’m actually not going into too much detail about it but basically, it’s Intel’s answer to USB.
-The connection is capable of transferring video, audio, and data, all simultaneously at very high speeds.
-That means that a DVD movie will transfer to external storage in about 6 seconds once supported hardware comes out.
+I’m aot going into too much detail about it, but it’s Intel’s answer to USB.
+The connection can simultaneously transfer video, audio, and data at very high speeds.
+That means t DVD movie will transfer to external storage in about 6 seconds once supported hardware comes out.

-As noted Apple has retained its famous unibody design for this generation of Macbooks.
+As noted, Apple has retained its famous unibody design for this generation of Macbooks.
 I don’t consider this a bad thing.
-Built from a single piece of aluminum, this laptop is very scratch resistant and clean looking.
-My previous Macbook Pro (same design) definitely withstood the test of time. (not a single scratch!)
+Built from a single piece of aluminum, this laptop is scratch-resistant and clean-looking.
+My previous Macbook Pro (same design) withstood the test of time. (not a single scratch!)

 In my view, this is the best-looking laptop apart from the Macbook Air.
 Its design is very symmetrical.
-Everything is exactly where you’d expect it to be.
-Like how the speaker holes match the vertical space used by the keyboard keys.
-The width of the hinge also perfectly matches the horizontal keyboard space.
-Using a combination of black and silver, Apple managed to create something very aesthetically pleasing.
+Everything is exactly where you’d expect it to be, like how the speaker holes match the vertical space used by the keyboard keys.
+The width of the hinge also perfectly fits the horizontal keyboard space.
+Using a combination of black and silver, Apple created something aesthetically pleasing.
 However, I’d have loved to see some Macbook Air elements take over.
-The battery indicator for one seems unnecessary to me and the DVD super drive is bound to disappear.
+The battery indicator seems unnecessary to me, and the DVD super drive is bound to disappear.
 Guess we can expect those changes in a redesign later on.

-Still, the Macbook Pro 2011 is the sturdiest and best-looking laptops out there, a real winner!
+Still, the Macbook Pro 2011 is the sturdiest and best-looking laptop and a real winner!

 The 15″ model comes standard with a resolution of 1440×900.
 This can be upgraded to 1680×1050, something everyone should do.
-Apple uses a high-end TN display, so still no IPS unfortunately.
+Unfortunately, Apple uses a high-end TN display, so there is still no IPS.

 The viewing angles are decent.
 It’s possible to read a text and distinguish details at any angle.
 However, inevitably, the screen washes out from the sides, especially grays become yellowish; notice the app store panel lines.
-I also noticed that the screen has a weak-spot for lower and upper angles.
-Even at a small degree colors started to fade.
-This is why we want IPS panels, they’re just noticeably better at this.
+I also noticed the screen has a weak spot for lower and upper angles.
+Even at a small degree, colors started to fade.
+This is why we want IPS panels; they’rejoticeably better at this.
 Still, the MacBook Pro has one of the better screens out there.
-Colors really pop and the pixel density feels just right.
-People looking for ultra-realistic color reproductions will have to look at production screens, what else is new?
+The color stop and the pixel density feel just right.
+People looking for ultra-realistic color reproductions must look at production screens; what else is new?

-For the first time ever Apple managed to jam an HD facetime camera into the glossy display.
-This is a logical step in the evolution of video calling between Apple devices.
-To test this I called my laptop using the iPhone 4 and configured the facetime app.
+People managed to jam an HD Facetime camera into the glossy display for the first time.
+This is a logical step in developing video calling between Apple devices.
+T called my laptop using the iPhone 4 and configured the Facetime app.
+To test this

 Calling is easy and direct.
-Simply click a phone number or e-mail in your contacts and the system will attempt to set up a facetime call.
-This process can sometimes take a little longer depending on the network, but after the initial process, it’s usually a smooth ride.
-The image is crisp and pleasing, but without being overwhelming.
-The image is still soft, and comparable to Logitech solutions at best.
-Still for such a small camera that’s a solid achievement.
+SClicka’s phone number or email is in your contacts, and the system will attempt to set up a Facetime call.
+Depending on the network, this process can sometimes take a little longer, but it’s usually a smooth ride.
+After the initial process, The image is crisp and pleasing but without being overwhelming.
+The idea is still soft and comparable to Logitech solutions at best.
+Still, for such a small camera, that’s a solid achievement.

 I fully charged the laptop and left the settings at default.
 The brightness sensor was turned on for more realistic results.
-During the test, I used everyday apps like Microsoft words and Safari.
-To mix things up some light 3D work was thrown into the mix.
+During the test, I used everyday apps like Microsoft Word and Safari.
+Some light 3D work was thrown into the mix to mix things up.

 The time it takes to launch an app is essential for a proper user experience.
-The Air does really well at this so I used it as the benchmark.
+The Air was well at this, so I used it as the benchmark.
 The Macbook Pro comes with a new generation of 750gb 5400rpm drives.
 The extra data density and latest Seagate technologies should give it the edge over previous Pro models.
 But how close can it get to its SSD speedy thinner sister?